Madfury0/Person-Car-Detection/README.md

 HardwareSerial is used to initilize esp32 as the master and SoftwareSerial initializes arduino as the slave.

 Two directories are required for as each microcontroller will have its own hex file.
 The sound.h file was placed in the arduino directory as arduino will handle the audio processing.
-A power status LED is included which will show the power status of the device.
+Progmem ensures that the audio array was stored in program memory of the arduino. strcpy_P copies the audio file from program memory to RAM A power status LED is included which will show the power status of the device.